JuanTrindade/ILUMEO-Teste/README.md

 ## Getting Started

-First, copy or clone the repository on your local machine, after that will described how to installit and run.
+First, copy or clone the repository on your local machine, after that will described how to install it and run.

 ### Prerequisites